BabyaleSandra/BabyaleSandra.github.io/_projects/wildfire-smoke.md

 permalink: /projects/wildfire-smoke/
 ---

-This project focuses on modeling wildfire smoke transport using HYSPLIT and comparing it with observed PM2.5 data.
+This project focuses on modeling wildfire smoke transport using HYSPLIT and comparing with observed PM2.5 data.